What Is The Cost Of Live In Care?

 Continuing Health Care

-There is funding available from the Clinical Commissioning Group, which is part of the NHS for people with a primary healthcare need or those approaching the end stages of their life.
-This funding is a little more complex and includes a formal checklist and assessment from a nurse assessor and is usually accessed via your GP practice.
+There is funding available from Integrated Care Boards (ICBs), replacing Clinical Commissioning Groups (CCGs) from 1 July 2022, which is part of the NHS, for people with a primary healthcare need or those approaching the end stages of their life.
+This funding is a little more complex, includes a formal checklist and assessment by a nurse assessor, and is usually accessed via your GP practice.
 The assessment covers 12 domains related to current ability and health conditions (hence why we say it’s a little more complex).
 We can provide further information and guidance on request, or you can discuss this with your doctor/palliative care team.